You can book online using our secure server by following the links provided on each workshop page. These take you to an online booking form.

 We suggest you bring suitable clothing and footwear for indoor and outdoor activities, including participation in one of our service departments and being in nature.
 The weather varies a lot here, so include warm and waterproof clothing – in all seasons!
 You may want to bring an umbrella, socks for shoe-free spaces, and a hair dryer.
 You do not need to bring towels or bed linen, as we provide these.

-Accommodation is generally shared.
-Fees include all your meals.
+Reflecting a community experience, our accommodation is simple and generally shared.
+Towels and bed linen are provided.
+Fees also include all your meals and daily refreshments with a selection of teas and coffees and snacks.
 Our kitchens provide vegetarian meals with our food being mostly organic/seasonal/locally sourced.
 Very occasionally we may serve meat or fish.
 Vegetarian, vegan, wheat free, gluten free, sugar free and alcohol free alternatives are available on request.
 Unfortunately, we cannot cater for any other dietary requirements, including those of people with coeliac disease.
 We are unable to accept your pets in our accommodation.

 Arriving early or staying on

-For those guests who have been here before on a Findhorn Foundation programme, we offer the opportunity to arrive on the Friday immediately prior to the start of your programme and for you to stay overnight at either Cluny Hill or The Park, depending on the location of your programme and availability.
+For those guests who have been here before on a Findhorn Foundation programme, we offer the opportunity to arrive on the Friday immediately prior to the start of your programme and for you to stay overnight at either Cluny Hill or The Park, depending on the location of your programme.
+Please note that we cannot guarantee spaces will be available, particularly during the summer, and are dependent on the popularity of other events at the time.
 Please contact our Bookings office a week before your programme begins to confirm availability.
 We are unable to extend this offer to first time visitors or new guests joining Experience Week.
 However, all guests are welcome to request to stay on for a few days after your workshop or event has finished.
 The cost is £38 per day for bed and full board and can be booked during the week of your programme.
-Please note that we cannot guarantee spaces will be available, particularly during the summer, and are dependent on the popularity of other events at the time.
 You can also stay at Findhorn Bay Holiday Park, or choose a place to stay from the list of local Bed and Breakfast guest houses.
 Most local B&Bs are not equipped to take credit cards as payment.